RobotLocomotion/drake/tools/workspace/README.md

 file lists every external that we directly use; refer to its comments for more details.

-Drake also offers configuration flags to govern the externals, e.g., to:
+Drake also offers configuration flags to govern some externals, e.g., to:
 - select where (groups of) externals come from, or
 - opt-in to (or opt-out) of a specific external.
 Refer to the documentation in `tools/flags/BUILD.bazel` for details.
 Note that